Informa Australia is part of the Informa Connect Division of Informa PLC

 overview

-Unlock the Potential of AI in Education – Now in Victoria!
+Unlock the Potential of AI in Education – Returning to Victoria in 2026!

-With AI rapidly reshaping the education landscape, this conference provides educators, researchers, and policymakers in Victoria the opportunity to connect, learn, and share insights tailored to the needs of the state’s education system.
-Through expert presentations, panel discussions, and practical case studies, discover how AI is enabling smarter classrooms, personalized learning, and future-ready students.
+As AI rapidly reshapes the education landscape, this year’s event offers educators, researchers, and policymakers a vital opportunity to connect, learn, and share insights tailored to Victoria’s evolving education ecosystem.
+Through expert presentations, dynamic panel discussions, and practical case studies, discover how AI is driving smarter classrooms, personalised learning, and future‑ready students.

-Don’t miss this chance to continue the conversation shaping the future of education in Victoria.
-Register your interest now to receive early bird discounts and the official agenda release!
+Be part of the next chapter in shaping the future of education in Victoria.
+Register your interest now to receive early‑bird updates and the official agenda release.

 Register Interest